PundiAI/fx-docs/resourcess/f-x-cored-commands-documentation.md

 {% hint style="info" %}
 Note: The `amount` argument accepts the format `<value|coin_name>.` For example, 10000000000000000000FX which is equivalent to `10FX`
 {% endhint %}

-{% hint style="info" %}
-Note: You may want to cap the maximum gas that can be consumed by the transaction via the `--gas` flag.
-If you pass `--gas=auto`, the gas supply will be automatically estimated before executing the transaction.
-Gas estimate might be inaccurate as state changes could occur in between the end of the simulation and the actual execution of a transaction, thus an adjustment is applied on top of the original estimate in order to ensure the transaction is broadcasted successfully.
-The adjustment can be controlled via the `--gas-adjustment` flag, whose default value is 1.0.
-{% endhint %}

 Now, view the updated balances of the origin and destination accounts: